 The vendor may withdraw its SOQ at any time prior to the date and time which is set forth herein as the deadline for acceptance of SOQs, upon written request for same to the individual identified in sub-section 1.9 of this RFSQ, Contact with County Personnel.

 3.0 SOQ REVIEW/SELECTION/QUALIFICATION PROCESS

 3.1 Review Process

 SOQs will be subject to a detailed review by qualified County staff.
-The process will review the following:
+The review process will include the following steps:

 3.1.1 Adherence to Minimum Mandatory Qualifications